trimethyl/trimethyl/README.md

-# Trimethyl - Titanium toolchain made in Caffeina
+# Trimethyl 2 - Titanium toolchain made in Caffeina

 [![Titanium](http://www-static.appcelerator.com/badges/titanium-git-badge-sq.png)](http://www.appcelerator.com/titanium/) [![Alloy](http://www-static.appcelerator.com/badges/alloy-git-badge-sq.png)](http://www.appcelerator.com/alloy/)

 ### [API Documentation](http://caffeinalab.github.io/Trimethyl/)

 Trimethyl is not a framework.

-Is a collection of very useful modules to work with Appcelerator Titanium: you can't live without it!
+Trimethyl is a collection of very useful modules to work with Appcelerator Titanium: you can't live without it!

 Most of these modules are proxies for Titanium API, and some of theese add missing features or expose usefuls functions for cross platform development.